liatrio/autogov-workflows/README.md

 ##### Reducing Permissions Further

-Our reuseable workflow(s) require a number of permissions especially with image builds since all image attestations rely on a container registry (e.g. GitHub Container Registry, Docker Hub, etc) to either "receive" a push or "transmit" attestations associated with a particular image-digest (e.g. subject-digest).
+Our reusable workflow(s) require a number of permissions especially with image builds since all image attestations rely on a container registry (e.g. GitHub Container Registry, Docker Hub, etc) to either "receive" a push or "transmit" attestations associated with a particular image-digest (e.g. subject-digest).
 To remedy this we rely on image artifacts, as we do with blob builds, to [pass data between jobs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow#passing-data-between-jobs-in-a-workflow).
 Doing this we are able to lower permissions and [handle the image as a tar file](https://docs.docker.com/build/ci/github-actions/share-image-jobs) passing it to downstream job(s).

 Also, to avoid additional permissions for online verification the bundle and trusted-root are simply passed as artifacts to [verify attestations without an internet connection](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/verifying-attestations-offline).

-The following permissions are used for images when used as a blob via the low permissions, or "lp", reuseable workflow files:
+The following permissions are used for images when used as a blob via the low permissions, or "lp", reusable workflow files:

 ```yaml
 attest: